isomerpages/moe-junyuanpri/_parents-portal/Announcements.md

 ![](/images/2025_JYPS_Open_House_slides_closed.png)

-Successful registrants will be informed by email by **13 June, 2025**
+Successful registrants will be informed via email by **13 June, 2025**

 We look forward to seeing you and your child!